ankitects/translating/src/intro.md

 - The username you'd like to use (for example, 'bob5')
 - Please include the following text in your message: "I license any translations I contribute under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause)."

+After you've contributed some translations, if you'd like to be added to Anki's About screen, please send a message and we'll gladly add you (or you can submit a PR if you know how).